How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 The easiest way to run a LinkedIn giveaway is by hosting it on your blog and promoting it on LinkedIn.
 This encourages people to visit your blog to enter.

-If you use WordPress, RafflePress makes it simple to create a viral giveaway with entry options like:
+If you use WordPress, RafflePress makes it simple to embed a giveaway in your blog post with entry options like:

 • Follow on LinkedIn